 For instance, you will likely need to submit tax forms from at least two or three years back to show the lender that your business is making stable profits and isn’t fluctuating wildly from one year to the next.
 Having all necessary documents lined up and ready to be submitted can help improve your chances of getting approved for a home loan.

-If you’re looking to buy a home and need to apply for a mortgage to fund your purchase, we’re here to help.
-Sammamish Mortgage has been providing mortgage programs to borrowers all across the Pacific Northwest since 1992, including Washington State, Idaho, Colorado, and Oregon.
-Get in touch with us today if you have questions about the mortgage application process.
+If you’re looking to buy a home as a self-employed individual and need to apply for a mortgage to fund your purchase, we’re here to help.
+Sammamish Mortgage has been providing mortgage programs to borrowers all across the Pacific Northwest since 1992, including Washington State, Idaho, Colorado, Oregon, and California.
+Get in touch with us today if you have questions about the mortgage application process, or visit our website to get an instant rate quote.

 Whether you’re buying a home or ready to refinance, our professionals can help.